April 2025

 Good bathroom installers are often busy.
 Very busy.
 Highly skilled bathroom fitters and renovators are booked up solid, sometimes months ahead.

-Ripping out old suites and tiles can take anywhere from a day to a week.
+Ripping out old suites and tiles can take anywhere from 1-3 days in general.
+But if you uncover horrors behind the walls, it’ll take longer.

-6. First fix plumbing and electrics: 2–5 days
+◆ First Fix Plumbing and Electrics: 2–5 days

 This is the stuff you don’t see once it’s finished — pipes, cables, the guts of your new bathroom.

 It needs to be spot-on.
-And it usually takes a few days, depending on how much you’re moving things around.
+And its duration usually depends on how much you’re moving things around.

 Waterproofing is one of those steps you don’t want to rush.
 Layers go on, dry, then get checked.